TCP now accepts Aetna insurance, and our intake is open with no waitlist! Please call us at 215-567-1111 to begin your journey today.

 Eva (she/her) is a Chinese woman who identifies as cisgender and heterosexual.
 As an expatriate who deeply values diversity, multiculturalism, and being an ally to the LGBTQIA+ community, she is committed to incorporating cultural humility and awareness into the therapeutic space.
 She offers therapy in both English and Mandarin Chinese.

-Eva earned her Master’s degree in Counseling and currently works as a pre-licensed clinician under supervision.
+Eva earned her Master’s degree in Counseling and currently works as a licensed associate professional counselor under supervision.
 She has supported clients navigating challenges such as anxiety, depression, life transitions, relationship challenges, grief, childhood trauma, and intersectional identity issues related to race, gender, and sexuality.
 Eva’s primary therapeutic approach is Relational-Cultural Therapy (RCT), rooted in feminist principles, into which she incorporates evidence-based techniques from psychodynamic therapy, CBT, DBT, and mindfulness.

 Eva is dedicated to building a safe and nurturing space where clients feel comfortable expressing their authentic, creative, and vulnerable selves.
 She aims to facilitate a collaborative partnership with self-exploration, healing, and personal growth through the power of connection and mutuality.